paolosalvatori/aks-managed-prometheus-and-grafana-bicep/README.md

 ## NGINX Ingress Controller

 The [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/user-guide/monitoring/#configure-prometheus) can be configured to generate [metrics in Prometheus format](https://kubernetes.github.io/ingress-nginx/user-guide/monitoring/#exposed-metrics).
 If you deployed the NGINX Ingress controller using a Helm chart, the easiest way to configure the controller for metrics is via Helm upgrade.
-Assuming you have installed the NGINX ingress controller as a Helm release named `ingress-nginx` in the `ingress-basic` namespace, then you can simply type the command shown below:
+Assuming you have installed the NGINX ingress controller as a Helm release named `ingress-nginx` in the `ingress-basic` namespace, then you can type the command shown below:

 ```bash
 helm upgrade ingress-nginx ingress-nginx/ingress-nginx \